rhysma/AWSResources/cloudpractitioner.md

 1. Which model allows for the deployment of a mixed environment of the previous two options using both a provided cloud alongside a cloud-like platform in a private datacenter?
    1. Hybrid model

+  #### Cloud Computing Scenarios
+* Scenario 1
+   * Company A - Runs several production workloads within its datacenter.
+They use VMware to manage the infrastructure in the datacenter.
+They want to use AWS and integrate it in with their some of their datacenter workload (using the two in tandem).
+   * Which cloud deployment model would this company be following?
+      * Hybrid Cloud

+* Scenario 2
+   * Company B - They are trying to decice whether to fund a new line of business and look at ways to monetize a new emerging technology.
+The new line of business will require some new infrastructure, beyond what they currently have.
+   * What benefit of cloud computing would be most relevant to Company B?
+      * Pay as you go

+* Scenario 3
+   * Company C - They have a new CTO at their insurance company.
+This is a medium-sized business.
+They are considering moving to the cloud instead of colocating servers (which means they are renting space in another datacenter).
+They want to make sure they have the maximum control of their cloud servers and they want to that for security and compliance reasons.
+   * In this case, what cloud computing model would they need to leverage?
+      * Infrastructure as a Service (Iaas)